bakklog/handbook/benefits/company_credit_card.md

 ## Receipts

 It's important that we can distinguish between personal payments and payments issued through company credit cards.
-To help us to do this, can you send all receipts (they must be TAX receipts) for purchases made on credit cards to `card-receipts@scopeweb.nyc`.
+To help us to do this, can you send all receipts (they must be TAX receipts) for purchases made on credit cards to `finance@scopeweb.nyc`.

-Expenses that you've paid for personally, should be put into the [client portal](https://clients.scopeweb.nyc) and be given a proper description, making it easy to recognise.
+Expenses that you've paid for personally, should be put into the [Company Portal](https://clients.scopeweb.nyc) and be given a proper description, making it easy to recognise.